• Skip to main content

 Ingredients For Homemade Döner Kebab Meat & Sauce

 • chicken breast.
 You could also use boneless, dark chicken meat like thighs or beef or lamb meat instead.
+I also included my recipe for beef (and lamb if desired) in the recipe notes below (scroll down to the recipe card).

 • onion. yellow onion works great here!